Abhir01/ToDo/README.md

 # TO DO MERN APP
-# Certainly!
-Here's the updated README file with the provided project description and usage:

----

-# Todo MERN App

 ## Description
 This Todo MERN (MongoDB, Express.js, React.js, Node.js) app allows users to create, edit, delete, and mark tasks for completion.
 It provides a simple and efficient way to manage a todo list.